 Whitianga & Mercury Bay

 An enjoyable excursion for young and old is the ferry crossing across the river to Ferry Landing.
 Passengers alight at the oldest stone wharf in Australasia.
 A short walk up the hill from the ferry leads to Front Beach then on to Flaxmill Bay.
-You can hire a scooter and explore further to Cooks Beach and beyond.
+There are several walks up and around Shakespeare Cliff and surrounding beaches or explore further to Cooks Beach.

 Cathedral Cove – Accessible only on foot or by boat, famous Cathedral Cove is one of the “must visit” sites on the Coromandel Peninsula.
 The track begins at the northern end of Hahei.
 Cathedral Cove Marine Reserve, Te Whanganui- A-Hei, covers 9 square kilometers and is New Zealand’s sixth marine reserve.
 It is administered by the Department of Conservation.
 This site was chosen for a marine reserve because of the rich and varied habitats associated with the coastline and outlying islands.
 Reefs of hard rock, soft sediments, intricate caves and underwater arches provide homes for complex communities of plants, crustaceans, molluscs and fish.
 Sheltered from the worst of the southerly winds Te Whanganui-A-Hei gives visitors an opportunity to learn from and enjoy an unspoiled marine environment.